 Brittany Beckwith recently graduated from Carleton University with a Child Studies degree.
 She has had 8 years of experience with children working in a daycare center, school classroom, Sunday school teacher as well as being a nanny for the past 4 years.
 She has volunteered at Galilee Bible Camp for many years as a counsellor for overnight and day camps.
 Brittany has a desire to help children grow into their best potential selves.
 She is currently

-working towards being an elementary school teacher by gaining experience in the preschool classroom as well as observing other teachers lesson styles and talents to help teach children.
+working towards being an elementary school teacher by gaining experience in the preschool classroom, as well as observing other teachers lesson styles and talents to help teach children.
 Over the years, Brittany has noticed that each child develops and learns at different paces.
 She would like to be able to adapt a teaching style that meets the needs of each individual student by making sure all children are being included in the process.
-Brittany has a big heart for the preschool students, with God’s help and her experience to leverage herself into teacher’s college.
+Brittany has a big heart for the preschool students and with God’s help she is hoping to one day do her B Ed and work with primary students.

 Kindergarten – Vice Principal